patrickdean/homegame/obligation.md

 You owe someone a great deal.
 That debt may consist of money or something else.
 To make matters worse, depending on who owns the debt, even paying it off fully might not get you fully off the hook.
 If you were able to get that money, you can surely get more...right?

 ### Dutybound
 You have a deep sense of duty that you feel compelled to fulfill such as military service or making good on a contract, or following some kind of code.
-Unlike the Oath obligation, as Dutybound individual, you have some legal or ritualistic bind to an organiztion or cause making it extremely difficult or detrimental if you fail to live up to that committment.
+Unlike the Oath obligation, as Dutybound individual, you have some legal or ritualistic bind to an organization or cause making it extremely difficult or detrimental if you fail to live up to that commitment.

 ### Family
 You have deep ties to your family that require a great deal of time and attention.
 This could include providing care for or assistance to your siblings or parents, the management of an inheritance, trust, or family business, or simply mediating between squabbling family members.